Leica D-LUX 7 vs SL

 |10.||Leica V-LUX 5||Y||stereo||mono||-||-||micro||2.0||Y||-||Y|

 |17.||Sony RX100 VI||-||stereo||mono||-||-||micro||2.0||Y||Y||Y|

 It is notable that the SL has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The D-LUX 7 does not feature such a mic input.

 Studio photographers will appreciate that the Leica SL (unlike the D-LUX 7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D-LUX 7 and the SL are recent models that are part of the current product line-up.
-The D-LUX 7 replaced the earlier Leica D-LUX Typ 109, while the SL does not have a direct predecessor.
+The D-LUX 7 is a recent model that features in the current product line-up of Leica.
+In contrast, the SL has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So how do things add up?
 Which of the two cameras – the Leica D-LUX 7 or the Leica SL – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.